bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Autographa-Live-User-Interface-Overview/Settings-User-Interface/p1-2-3-5-mnge-ref.md

 **Manage Reference Texts** settings helps you to manage the reference texts that you import.
 Example : Renaming the reference text and removing the reference text

-Figure 1.2.1.7 displays the **Manage Reference Texts** screen and its options
+*Figure 1.2.1.7* displays the **Manage Reference Texts** screen and its options
 ![alt text](../../../../../../static/AutographaLiveImages/Getting_Started/manage-reference-texts-fig-1.2.1.7.jpg 'Manage Reference Texts screen')
+<div align="center"style="font-style: italic;"
-_Figure 1.2.1.7 - Manage Reference Texts screen_
+>Figure 1.2.1.7 - Manage Reference Texts screen</div>

-Table 1.2.6 explains the information displayed on the Manage Reference Texts screen.
+The following _Table 1.2.6_ explains the information displayed on the Manage Reference Texts screen.

 | Name              | Description                                           |
 | ----------------- | ----------------------------------------------------- |